nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-cli.md

 ### Managing Applications
 Now that we are familiar with the SLAs we can start creating applications based on them.

-Run `oak application show` (`oak a s`) to see the currently orchestrated application.
+Run `oak application show` (`oak a s`) to see the currently orchestrated applications.

-The `oak application create` (`oak a c`) commands asks you what SLA should be used as the blueprint for the new application and creates that app for you.
+The `oak application create` (`oak a c`) command asks you what SLA should be used as the blueprint for the new application and creates that app for you.

 Delete one or all currently running apps via `oak application delete` (`oak a d`).